HaukurPall/ruv_dl/README.md

 This projected is motivated by [ruvsarpur](https://github.com/sverrirs/ruvsarpur).
 The original plan was to fork that repo and improve upon it, but it was easier to approch the problem from scratch.

+## Versions

+- 1.1.0: Improved download tracking.
+Now we compare the program title and the episode's firstrun date to see if the file is already downloaded.
+This is to avoid downloading the same file multiple times, even when they have different ids (according to RÚV).
+- 1.0.0: Initial release.
+Search, download and download tracking.

 # Usage

 This program is not as fully featured as the original ruvsarpur but it has these benefits: